coryodaniel/k8s/guides/discovery.md

 Drivers can also be set per connection.

-In the example below the `:test` and `:dev` connections are using the default File driver, while the `:prod` connection is using the HTTP driver with caching enabled.
+In the example below the `"test"` and `"dev"` connections are using the default File driver, while the `"prod"` connection is using the HTTP driver with caching enabled.

 ```elixir
 use Mix.Config